THE MIDNIGHT LOUNGE

 It curates meaning.

-Beginning with a single Gyokuro allows the Maison to honor the discipline required to understand one ritual fully before introducing another.
-Each future addition will follow the same principle: origin-first, cultivar-respectful, and rooted in tradition.
+Beginning with a single Gyokuro allows the Maison to honor the discipline required to understand one ritual fully.

 The collection is not complete.